On Focusing Statistical Power for Searches and Measurements in Particle Physics

 \subsection{Search for WIMPs}

 Several experiments are dedicated to the search for dark matter candidates~\cite{Bozorgnia:2024pwk}.
 We design a data analysis scenario inspired by the search for WIMPs at the LZ experiment~\cite{LZ:2019sgr}.
-For our study, we construct a simplified dataset that mirrors the signal and background densities, as well as the sample size, of the recent LZ dark matter search~\cite{LZ:2024zvo}.
+For our study, we construct a simplified dataset that mimics the signal and background densities, as well as the sample size, of the recent LZ dark matter search~\cite{LZ:2024zvo}.
 The default hypothesis is that these dark matter candidates do not exist, corresponding to $\mu^* = 0$; exclusion of this hypothesis would constitute a discovery.
 For this reason, our focus functions are centered at $m=0$.
-In this study, we let $\Theta=[0, 40]$; the focus function is thus truncated below at 0.
+In this study, we let $\Theta=[0, 40]$ to avoid upper endpoint truncation bias in interval estimation; the focus function is thus truncated below at 0.